To jab or not to jab? Vaccinations still hot topic in sports

 They’re in the shrinking minority.

-None of those leagues have a full mandate, but all imposed rules treating differently players who are fully vaccinated.
+None of those leagues has a full mandate, but all imposed rules treating differently players who are fully vaccinated.
 In addition, some cities and states put further requirements on players and coaches, especially those at state universities such as Rolovich.
-Daily coronavirus testing, mask wearing and restrictions on movement made more players chose to be vaccinated — as did the threat of losing pay.
+Daily coronavirus testing, mask wearing and restrictions on movement made more players choose to be vaccinated – as did the threat of losing pay.

 The NBA’s Brooklyn Nets begin the season without Irving, who cannot play or practice at home because of a New York City vaccine mandate.
 The team told him he couldn’t play – even in road games – until his status changes.
 Irving and other unvaccinated players around pro sports don’t get paid for the games they miss.